linfs-art/CloudComputingTestScripts/Lab3TestScript/README.md

 ***Why need sudo privilege:***

-For the sake of convenience, we will create some virtual NICs and set some parameters (such as delay, packet loss rate, etc), and these operations require sudo privilege.
+For the sake of convenience, we will create several virtual NICs and set some parameters (such as delay, packet loss rate, etc), and these operations require sudo privilege.
 Ease up, there have no 'dangerous' operations in this script.